 Disclosure: Here’s a list of CJR’s major funders.

-This article has been updated to reflect comments from the Poynter Institute’s Kelly McBride after publication.
-A previous version said Bruce Livesey produced a story on the Kochs in 2014.
+This article has been updated to reflect comments from the Poynter Institute’s Kelly McBride after publication, and the fact that Charles Koch, personally, is the major donor to the Koch Foundation.
+In addition, a previous version said Bruce Livesey produced a story on the Kochs in 2014.
 He did so in 2015.